energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 --------

-The aggregated EUDs for passenger mobility and freight were retrieved from :cite:`plazas_nino_2023`, then adapted through the calibration process to match the CO2 emissions of Colombia in 2021.
+The aggregated EUDs for passenger mobility and freight were retrieved from :cite:`plazas_nino_2023`, then adapted through the calibration process to match the CO\ :math:`_2` emissions of Colombia in 2021.
 These EUDs are spread over the year according to :math:`\%_{pass}` and :math:`\%_{fr}`, respectively.

 For :math:`\%_{pass}`, we assume that the passenger mobility EUD has the same profile for every day of the